 We strongly recommend that all breeders, both assured breeders (ABs) and non ABs, use the following (or equivalent) schemes, tests and advice.

 - Elbow dysplasia screening scheme (BVA/KC)

-- DNA test - MDR1 (part of The Kennel Club's CombiBreed package* - see below) (find lists of clear, carrier or affected dogs)
+- DNA test - MDR1 - part of The Kennel Club's CombiBreed package* (see below).
+Find lists of tested dogs

-- DNA test - prcd-PRA (part of The Kennel Club's CombiBreed package* - see below) (find lists of clear dogs)
+- DNA test - prcd-PRA - part of The Kennel Club's CombiBreed package* (see below).
+Find lists of tested dogs

 - DNA test - Cobalamin Malabsorption/IGS